The Fear of Failure When failures were dangerous in the past they terrify in the present

 A child fears failure when the normal stumblings of youth are repeatedly chastened with unpleasant parental rejection.
 The painful scolding burns inadequacy into young minds.
 The child doesn’t simply face the disappointment from an overmatched challenge but also confronts rejection for failing.
 Many children emerge scarred and scared; failure is unacceptable.
 This unfavorable gift of inadequacy bestows deep fears.
 The grown child’s harsh encounters with exploration colors new interpretations of risk, new encounters spark undue fear.
 The unpredictablness of new experiences alarms of looming disaster because of the chance of failure.
 These underlying fears, unless addressed, may forever stunt growth, preventing flourishing in love and life.

 A tender rose bud, tightly enclosed, is not diseased.
 The bud is in process of becoming a radiant flower.
 We are in the process of becoming; a bud waiting to bloom; no matter what the beginning and the present, the future remains to be determined.

 The broken soul’s sensitivities jump at correction, igniting defensiveness, and fear.
 The slightest reminders of imperfection seem unbearable and worthy of attack.
-We can work to make the world kinder, adjusting to the sensitivities; but a greater work is accomplished inside the souls of the injured.
-The challenge is directing compassion inward, embracing who we are in the present.
-Until the broken soul can do so, outside forces, no matter how kind, will always be threatening.
+We can work to make the world kinder, adjusting to coddle our entrapping sensitivities, avoiding notable triggers, befriending softer personalities; but this alone is not enough (and limiting).
+A greater work should be directed inward, attending to the injured soul, directing compassion inward, embracing who we are in the present.
+Until the broken soul can do so, outside forces, no matter how kind, will always threaten.